Herbert Storing

 Herbert J. Storing (January 28, 1928 – September 9, 1977) was an American political scientist with broad ranging interests who is best known for reviving the serious study of the American Founding.
-The renowned constitutional theorist and American politics scholar Walter Berns called him "the most profound man I have encountered in the field of American studies."
+The constitutional theorist and American politics scholar Walter Berns called him "the most profound man I have encountered in the field of American studies."

 Career

 Storing received his A.B. degree from Colgate University in 1950.
 He then attended the University of Chicago, earning his A.M. in 1951 and Ph.D. in 1956.
 His dissertation chair was C. Herman Pritchett and he studied with Leonard D. White, Robert Horn and Leo Strauss.
 He was a Fulbright Scholar to the United Kingdom from 1953 to 1955 and also received research grants from the Rockefeller, Ford, and Relm Foundations and from the National Endowment for the Humanities.

 Storing served as senior research assistant at the London School of Economics; as assistant, associate, and professor of political science at the University of Chicago (1956–77) where he worked closely with Joseph Cropsey; and as director of the Telluride summer program at the Hampton Institute in 1967.
 He was Visiting Charles Evans Hughes Professor of Jurisprudence at Colgate University from 1968 to 1969, and part-time professor of political science at Northern Illinois University from 1969 to 1975.

-Storing helped write speeches for President Gerald Ford and, together with Martin Diamond, testified before Congress regarding the Electoral College.
+Storing submitted suggested text for the bicentennial speeches of President Gerald Ford and, together with Martin Diamond, testified before Congress regarding the Electoral College.

 At the time of his death in September 1977, Storing was Robert Kent Gooch Professor of Government and Foreign Affairs at the University of Virginia, where he also served as director of the Study of the Presidency at the White Burkett Miller Center for Public Affairs.
 He was also a member of the President's Commission on White House Fellows.